-The Learn and Live programme is here to keep the people of Cleveland safe from injury or harm as a result of fire incidents, road traffic collisions and other major emergencies.
-It consists of a series of thought provoking and challenging presentations aimed at informing young people, so they can make educated safety choices and influence behavioural change.
+The Learn and Live programmes are here to keep the people of Cleveland safe from injury or harm as a result of fire incidents, road traffic collisions and other major emergencies.
+It consists of a series of thought provoking and challenging presentations aimed at informing young people, so they can make educated safety choices and influence changes in behaviour.

-- The risk increases when you have a car full of friends
+- A young driver is 4x more likely to be involved in a crash, this increases if you have a car full of friends

-- Road crashes are one of the leading causes of death and injury of young people aged between 17 and 24
+- Road crashes are one of the leading causes of death or injury of young people aged 17 – 24 years

 This presentation aims to: